MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-In this guide, learn how to set up an automated machine learning (AutoML) training job with the [Azure Machine Learning Python SDK v2](/python/api/overview/azure/ml/intro).
-AutoML picks an algorithm and hyperparameters for you and generates a model ready for deployment.
-This guide provides details of the various options that you can use to configure automated ML experiments.
+In this article, learn how to set up an automated machine learning (AutoML) training job with the [Azure Machine Learning Python SDK v2](/python/api/overview/azure/ml/intro).
+Automated ML picks an algorithm and hyperparameters for you and generates a model ready for deployment.
+This article provides details of the various options that you can use to configure automated machine learning experiments.

 If you prefer a no-code experience, you can also [Set up no-code Automated ML training for tabular data with the studio UI](how-to-use-automated-ml-for-ml-models.md).